Asian shares pull back, chilled by decline on Wall Street

 U.S. crude oil prices fell 2.4% and pushed energy stocks lower.
 Exxon Mobil dropped 2.6%.

-The steady flow of corporate report cards will continue Thursday with industrial bellwether Caterpillar and technology giant Apple.
+A steady flow of corporate report cards continues Thursday with industrial bellwether Caterpillar and technology giant Apple.
 Amazon and Starbucks will also report their results on Thursday.

 Outside of earnings, investors will get an update on U.S. economic growth when the Commerce Department releases its report on third-quarter gross domestic product on Thursday.